-"The Tribunal noted that, in determining a causal link between the respondent's conduct and the applicant's loss, the respondent's conduct does not need to be the only cause or the most immediate cause of the loss.
+need to be the only cause or the most immediate cause of the loss.
 The test is whether the conduct made any difference to the loss or harm suffered by the applicant.
-This approach mirrors the 'but for' test that is generally applied in common law proceedings, which asks whether the damage would have occurred 'but for' the conduct in question."

-The Tribunal found that the employer's investigation into NW's misconduct would have continued (despite the actions of NSW Fire Brigade).
-Johnston comments:
+This approach mirrors the 'but for' test that is generally applied in common law proceedings, which asks whether the damage would have occurred 'but for' the conduct in question.
+In this case the Tribunal found that the employer's investigation into NW's misconduct would have continued (despite the actions of NSW Fire Brigade).

-"The Tribunal is unlikely to make an order for an award of damages - even if there is a causal link between the respondent's breach and the damage suffered by the applicant - if the circumstances of the loss involve misconduct on the part of the applicant and where a privacy breach was only one of several factors causing the loss.

-The Tribunal will hold agencies to account for their information handling practices despite alleged misconduct on the part of applicants.
-The information protection principles must be complied with, subject to any relevant exemptions, regardless of whether the personal information discloses wrongdoing on the part of the subject of the information."
+The Tribunal is thus unlikely to make an order for an award of damages - even if there is a causal link between the respondent's breach and the damage suffered by the applicant - if the circumstances of the loss involve misconduct on the part of the applicant and where a privacy breach was only one of several factors causing the loss.
+The Tribunal will however hold agencies to account for their information handling practices despite alleged misconduct on the part of applicants.
+Compliance with the IPPs is required (subject to any relevant exemptions) regardless of whether the personal information discloses wrongdoing on the part of the subject of the information.

-SW v Forests NSW [2006] NSWADT 74: This case concerned photographs of a community volunteer which were distributed without her consent (the photos were not taken in her professional capacity).
-Johnston notes that while breaches of several IPPs were found, the Tribunal did not award damages due to lack of evidence in relation to psychological harm suffered by SW.
+The case of SW v Forests NSW^{43} concerned photographs of a community volunteer which were distributed without her consent (the photos were not taken in her professional capacity).
+While breaches of several IPPs were found, the Tribunal did not award damages due to lack of evidence in relation to psychological harm suffered by SW.

-NZ v NSW Department of Housing [2006] NSWADT 173: The Tribunal awarded \$4,000 for pain and suffering, however declined to award punitive or exemplary damages, though noted that such an award may be possible in privacy cases.
-Johnston comments that this is possibly the most comprehensive judgment in relation to assessment of damages.
-The decision notes that since the privacy laws are human right based legislation, a restrained approach to damages should be applied to promote respect for its objectives.
-Johnston continues:

-"The decision affirms that the Tribunal is willing to award compensation where a causal link is established between loss or harm and the agency's conduct.
-At the same time, in keeping with developments in comparable jurisdictions, the decision confirms that awards for damages in privacy proceedings are likely to remain modest affairs."
+In NZ v Director General, Department of Housing44 the Tribunal awarded \$4,000 for pain and suffering, however declined to award punitive or exemplary damages, though noted that such an award may be possible in privacy cases.
+This is possibly the most comprehensive judgment in relation to assessment of damages.
+The decision notes that since privacy laws are human right based legislation, a restrained approach to damages should be applied to promote respect for its objectives.
+The decision affirms that the Tribunal is willing to award compensation where a causal link is established between loss or harm and the agency's conduct.
+At the same time, in keeping with developments in comparable jurisdictions, the decision confirms that awards for damages in privacy proceedings are likely to remain modest affairs.